scrunglebunky/Yup/README.md

 - 04/17/23: Conceptualization begins

 # TO DO / THOUGHT DUMP
+- [ ] Add varying level intros that are weird or do dumb things
+- [ ] Make the advance state create a little menu -- very similar to the game over state
-- [] Add IntroEvent for worlds: plays special image cutscene -- fleshes out worlds and makes the game feel longer
+- [NEVERMIND] Add IntroEvent for worlds: plays special image cutscene -- fleshes out worlds and makes the game feel longer
-- [] Add IntroEvent for levels: new text after each level is complete, between levels not worlds  -- fleshes out levels and makes them feel longedr
+- [x] Add IntroEvent for levels: new text after each level is complete, between levels not worlds  -- fleshes out levels and makes them feel longedr
-- [] Add events usable in levels called IntroEvent, which pulls from a new file to be created
+- [NEVERMIND] Add events usable in levels called IntroEvent, which pulls from a new file to be created
-- [] Add a floor that moves with the player's y-velocity
+- [x] Add a floor that moves with the player's y-velocity
 - [FIXED] THERE IS A BUG WITH THE B-CLASS ENEMIES WHERE THEY WILL SPAWN UNUSED WARNINGS IF YOU KILL THEM WHILE THEY ARE ATTACKING, FIRST FRAME [I THINK I FIXED IT]
 - [x] in the AQUA world - the jellyfish special D type will only be able to be killed by jumping on him. he checks this through a special check run through jellyfish's on_collide function they will have a special idle state where they camp below the formation and do nothing else - in order to kill the other ones, you either have to jump on them at the start, or wait to kill them when they attack later - due to this, the aqua formation will not move down
 - [x] Re-orderable spawn character orders (instead of in the order they are first spawned)